 Getting Started With Scandinavian Interior Design

 One of the most popular interior design trends of the last decade is Scandinavian décor, and it’s clear to see why.
 Simple, stylish, comfortable and cosy, Scandinavian interior design is extremely versatile, working in a number of property styles, from contemporary homes, modern flats and period houses.
-If you favour a minimal look, but still want your home to feel welcoming, Scandi décor is a great option, and best of all, this trend won’t date either, as it’s already been around for several decades, and continues to rise in popularity.
+If you favour a minimal look, but still want your home to feel welcoming, Scandi décor is a great option for luxury homes, or any home really, and best of all, this trend won’t date either, as it’s already been around for several decades, and continues to rise in popularity.

 Read on to discover how to get started with Scandinavian interior design…